Infliximab use while Breastfeeding

 Two infants were breastfed (extent not stated) by mothers who received 5 mg/kg doses of infliximab during pregnancy and breastfeeding.
 Infliximab was discontinued at or before 32 weeks of the pregnancy and restarted within 2 weeks postpartum.
 Infant serum samples were obtained 5 days after the mother's previous infliximab dose in one when the infant was 15 days old and 43 days after the mother's dose at 57 days of age in the other infant.
 Infliximab was undetectable (<100 mcg/L) in both infants' serum.

-A woman exclusively breastfed her infant for 3 months, then received a single intravenous dose of infliximab 300 mg and began partially breastfeeding her infant.
-Four weeks after beginning infliximab and 5 days after the second infliximab dose, her infant had a serum concentration of 1.7 mg/L, which was 2.2% of the simultaneous maternal serum infliximab concentration.
+Two mothers received infliximab 300 mg intravenously for inflammatory bowel disease.
+The infant of the first woman had an undetectable serum infliximab level 3 weeks after the last dose of infliximab at 34 weeks postpartum.
+The second woman exclusively breastfed her infant for 3 months, then received a single intravenous dose of infliximab 300 mg and began partially breastfeeding her infant.
+Four weeks after beginning infliximab and 5 days after the second infliximab dose, her infant had a serum concentration of 1.7 mcg/L, which was 2.2% of the simultaneous maternal serum infliximab concentration.

 Effects in Breastfed Infants